-During the year ended June 30, 1998, we entered into agreements with National Semiconductor Corporation (National), then a related party, with respect to the formation of a development-stage company, Foveonics, Inc. (now known as Foveon, Inc.), which was formed to develop and produce digital imaging products.
+During fiscal 1998, we entered into agreements with National Semiconductor Corporation (National), then a related party, with respect to the formation of a development-stage company, Foveonics, Inc. (now known as Foveon, Inc.), which was formed to develop and produce digital imaging products.
 We contributed technology for which we had no accounting basis for a 30% interest in Foveon in the form of voting convertible preferred stock.
 Under the agreements, we had the right to acquire additional shares of convertible preferred stock at a specified price in exchange for a limited-recourse loan from National.
 National loaned us \$1.5 million under a limited-recourse note, which we utilized to purchase additional preferred shares of Foveon, which increased our ownership interest in Foveon to 43%.
 The note matures in August 2007 and bears interest at 6.0% per annum.
 If the note and related accrued interest are not repaid, National's sole remedy under the loan is to require us to return to National a portion of Foveon shares purchased with the proceeds of the loan and held by us.

-During the year ended June 30, 1998, we recorded our share of losses incurred by Foveon under the equity accounting method on the basis of our proportionate ownership of voting convertible preferred stock and reduced the carrying value of this equity investment to zero as our share of losses incurred by Foveon exceeded the carrying value of the investment.
-No equity losses were recorded during the year ended June 30, 1999, as we did not have any carrying value associated with the investment.
+During fiscal 1998, we recorded our share of losses incurred by Foveon under the equity accounting method on the basis of our proportionate ownership of voting convertible preferred stock and reduced the carrying value of this equity investment to zero as our share of losses incurred by Foveon exceeded the carrying value of the investment.
+No equity losses were recorded during fiscal 1999, as we did not have any carrying value associated with the investment.

-During the year ended June 30, 2000, we advanced to Foveon a total of \$2.7 million in return for convertible promissory notes.
-The notes were convertible into shares of Foveon preferred stock in accordance with the defined terms, had a term of ten years, and bore interest at rates ranging from 6.5% to 6.85%, payable at maturity.
-During the year ended June 30, 2000, we recorded our share of losses incurred by Foveon on the basis of our proportionate share of funding provided to Foveon by us and National and accordingly recorded additional equity losses limited to the then maximum carrying value of our total investment, which was \$2.7 million, including the ownership of convertible debt securities issued by Foveon.
-Accordingly, the carrying value of our investment in Foveon was reduced to zero during the year ended June 30, 2000 as our share of losses incurred by Foveon exceeded the carrying value of the investment.
+During fiscal 2000, we advanced to Foveon a total of \$2.7 million in return for convertible promissory notes.
+The notes were convertible into shares of Foveon preferred stock in accordance with the defined terms, had a term of 10 years, and bore interest at rates ranging from 6.5% to 6.85%, payable at maturity.
+During fiscal 2000, we recorded our share of losses incurred by Foveon on the basis of our proportionate share of funding provided to Foveon by us and National and recorded additional equity losses limited to the then maximum carrying value of our total investment, which was \$2.7 million, including the ownership of convertible debt securities issued by Foveon.
+Accordingly, the carrying value of our investment in Foveon was reduced to zero during fiscal 2000 as our share of losses incurred by Foveon exceeded the carrying value of the investment.